azawawi/perl6-memoize/README.md

 - Add a pluggable architecture to cache expiry.
 - Determine tunable cache size statistics

+> perlpilot: it would be interesting if you could pass the thing that handles the caching as a parameter, but perhaps only as an academic exercise.

 ## Build Status

 | Operating System  |   Build Status  | CI Provider |